Lesson Equipment Requirements

 Skates and Equipment

-You will need to bring the following to all Skatefresh lessons:
+You will need to bring the following to all Skatefresh group lessons and private lessons:

 2. Wrist Guards

 IMPORTANT: If you do not wear knee and wrist guards you will not be allowed to attend the lesson.

 Note: The only exception is for our Street Skating Lessons where knee, wrist guards and helmets are compulsory.